Freescale/Documentation/release-notes/source/fsl-userspace-pkg.rst

    it will only act as expect if executed on imx boards.

 The package version and variety varies on :ref:`soc-hierarchy`.
-For example, machines with i.MX28 SOC does not have VPU, the recipe imx-vpu is not needed.
+For example, machines with i.MX28 SoC does not have VPU, the recipe imx-vpu is not needed.
 There are differences, as well, in GPU support recipes.

 --------------------------------